tyallen22/PyHand_Earth/README.md

 After launching the Py-Earth program, the user's initial view consists of the top portion of the display being filled by Google Earth and a smaller area at the bottom of the display featuring a pictoral index of eight hand gestures and three user buttons.

-Note:  In the event Google Earth Pro launches a "Startup tips window", the user should close this window before proceeding.
+<i>Note</i>:  In the event Google Earth Pro launches a "Startup tips window", the user should close this window before proceeding.
 Notwithstanding, in the event you forget to do so, you will be prompted at the appropriate time with a warning message.

 The eight hand gestures, together with a blank wall (i.e., no hand gesture), and their corresponding navigation motions on Google Earth, are as follows: